Imagine entering your salon on a regular morning.

 It’s a day like every other day.

-You have your coffee with you, and you decide to sit down with your computer to plan the day and week.
+You have your coffee with you and decide to sit down with your computer to plan the day and week.

-But this morning you notice something different when you open up your salon booking system.
+But this morning, you noticed something different when opening your salon booking system.

-A bunch of new clients has booked appointments with you.
+A bunch of new clients have booked appointments with you.

 But who are they?
 How did this happen?